code-hunter-coop/goremovals/README.md

 - Page Settings ->Settings -> UserDetails -> Action "Set Password".
 If these options are for each user in the list how can you know the old password?
 Usually just set a new password.
 - Page Settings ->Settings -> CompanyDetails -> two times field State.
 Is it better to change one of them to country?

+**Business Logic**
+- By deleting objects ("Users", "Vehicles" etc.) do you want to permanently delete this data from all tables without the opportunity to check them in the future or do you want to change the status to "inactive" to have the opportunity to check this data in the future?
+- Does the program need extra logik for refounding?
+- Does the client can pay with different parts for one "Trip"?
+Are there different types of payment like "payment before the trip", "payment after the trip" etc.?
-- Is there any integration with bank accounts or payment systems?
+- Is there any mechanism or API for integration with bank accounts or payment systems?
-- Partner Details -> Vehicle Details -> Status (Who is managing this status?)
 - Questions about the odometer (When, who, and how is managing this value?)
+- Time Trash Hold - who, when and how can use this parameter?
-- Can the Administrator role delete another administrator role user?
+- Can a user with the administrator (manager) role delete another user with the administrator (manager) role?